-This is the source of moving average query: the view we created earlier (see "To create a view source for the moving average query:" on page 3-43).
+This is the source of moving average query: the view you created earlier (see "To create a view source for the moving average query:" on page 2-43).

-25. Select MovingAvgEvent from the Select or Input Event Type pull-down menu.
+25. Select MovingAvgEvent from the Target Event Type pull-down menu.

-This is the output event our moving average query will produced.
-We will map properties from the source events to this output event.
+This is the output event your moving average query will produced.
+You will map properties from the source events to this output event.